Anurag1101/PDF_Merger/README.md

     python PDF_Merger.py

 ### The merged PDF will be saved as `merged.pdf` in the same directory.
-Example Code
-python
-Copy code
-import PyPDF2

-# List of PDF files to merge
-pdfiles = ["ps.pdf", "py.pdf"]

-# Create a PdfMerger object
-merger = PyPDF2.PdfMerger()

-# Try merging PDFs with error handling
-try:
-    for filename in pdfiles:
-        with open(filename, 'rb') as pdfFile:
-            pdfReader = PyPDF2.PdfReader(pdfFile)
-            merger.append(pdfReader)
-            print(f"Added {filename} to the merger.")

-    # Write the merged output to 'merged.pdf'
-    output_filename = 'merged.pdf'
-    merger.write(output_filename)
-    print(f"Merged PDF saved as '{output_filename}'.")

-except FileNotFoundError as e:
-    print(f"Error: {e}.
-Please check that all files in 'pdfiles' exist.") except Exception as e:
-    print(f"An unexpected error occurred: {e}")

-finally:
-    # Clean up the merger object
-    merger.close()
-Error Handling
+## Error Handling:

-The script includes error handling for:
+### The script includes error handling for:

-FileNotFoundError: Checks if the specified PDF files are present.
+- FileNotFoundError: Checks if the specified PDF files are present.
 If not, it alerts the user.

-General Exceptions: Catches any other unexpected errors that may occur during file processing.
+- General Exceptions: Catches any other unexpected errors that may occur during file processing.

-Output
+## Output
 The merged PDF file is saved as merged.pdf in the project folder.
 Each time the script is run, it will overwrite any existing merged.pdf file in the directory.

 Contributions